Nash Ambassador: 1953

 With the end of the Korean War, a battle for market leadership began between two historic rival automakers, Ford and Chevrolet.
-There was also a shift from a seller's to a buyer's market making it more difficult for the smaller U.S. automakers to compete with the Big Three (Ford, GM and Chrysler).
+There was also a shift from a seller's to a buyer's market, making it more difficult for the smaller U.S. automakers to compete with the Big Three (Ford, GM, and Chrysler).
 The Big Three could afford annual styling changes to enhance their sales appeal.
+To differentiate the model and its styling by Pinin Farina of Europe, as well as the luxury custom interiors and the record-setting Le Mans Dual Jet-Fire engine, Nash advertised the Ambassador Country Club hardtop with the headline "To the Boy Who Wanted a Stutz Bearcat", inviting men to recall their youthful dreams (arguably the first true American sportscar) by driving the 1953 Ambassador "to thrill to the wonder and romance of travel again".